BobbySchell/Joint-Association-of-Genetic-Risk-with-Incident-CAD-and-Accelerometer-Measured-PA/ReadMe.md

 Repository Contents
 ------------

-This repository contains a detailed overview of the steps required to reproduce the analyses in "Joint Association of Genetic Risk and Accelerometer-Measured Physical Activity with Incident Coronary Artery Disease in the UK Biobank Cohort."
+This repository contains a detailed overview of the steps required to reproduce the analyses in "Joint Association of Genetic Risk and Accelerometer-Measured Physical Activity with Incident Coronary Artery Disease in the UK Biobank Cohort" published in <i>PLOS ONE</i>.
 This includes in-depth data processing, the replications of other studies we performed to sanity check our results, and running the main and sensitivity analyses and creating the figures.

 Dataset Availability
 -----------